TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 precision, EPYC node, fixed number of cores, spread-cores threads affinity policy" is a possible configuration.

-## What you will find in this repository
+## What you will find in this directory

+The current directory contains:

 - This markdown file: an overview of the content of this folder and how to run it
 - `gemm.c`: a code to call the *gemm* function and to measure its performance